Ryanair cancellations and your compensation rights – Which? News

 Alex Neill, Which?
 Managing Director of Home Products and Services, said:

-“Ryanair’s cancellation of hundreds of flights at short notice is a nightmare for its passengers, with thousands facing huge inconvenience and many more left in the dark until now about whether their flights are affected or not.
+‘It’s vital that passengers who have suffered the nightmare of Ryanair’s cancelled flights are now given clear information about what they are entitled to.

-“Ryanair must honour its legal duty to arrange alternative flights or provide a full refund, inform passengers of their rights and proactively pay compensation and reimburse reasonable out of pocket expenses.
+“Ryanair must quickly honour its legal duty to arrange alternative flights or provide a full refund, as well as reimbursing reasonable out of pocket expenses.

-“This highlights once again the need for automatic compensation across the industry.
-Ryanair should now take the initiative and pay out passengers they know are entitled to compensation without making people jump through hoops.”
+The airline will know which passengers are entitled to compensation and should pay this out automatically, so they don’t have to go through the additional stress of trying to claim what they are rightly owed.’

 Alternative flights, refunds and compensation